Updated: August 08, 2020

 This device is a fairly portable unit.
-It is not as small or portable as say the new DaVinci IQ, but it falls around the size range of a Haze or Utillian 651.
+It is not as small or portable as say the Zeus Arc Vaporizer, but it falls around the size range of a Utillian 722.
 It can be easily pocketed and taken with you but you will notice you have the device in your pocket.

-As we previously mentioned the mouthpiece has a magnetic cap which will help keep pocket lint and any other disgusting crumbs you people have in your bags and pockets out of the mouthpiece of your vaporizer when transporting it.
-It will also help product the relatively small and potentially fragile mouthpiece from being broken in transit as well.
+As we previously mentioned the Linx Gaia mouthpiece has a magnetic cap which will help keep pocket lint and any other disgusting crumbs you people have in your bags and pockets out of the mouthpiece of your vaporizer when transporting it.
+It will also help protect the relatively small and potentially fragile mouthpiece from being broken in transit as well.

 As we mentioned our only gripe is there is no place to store the cap once it is removed the device, you just have to hold it, put it down or put it in a pocket.
 We can easily see this piece go missing.

 Because the Gaia offers precise temperature control and a big LED display it is really straightforward to use.
-As previously mentioned the device only has 3 buttons, 1 for power and the other 2 to control temperature.
+As previously mentioned the device only has 3 buttons, 1 for power and the other 2 to control the temperature.
+Some users tend to prefer units with a single button like the Utillian 421, because they find one button easier to navigate.
 Loading the device is also extremely easy, just twist off the mouthpiece to expose the heating chamber, fill with herbs and pack with the included packing tool built into the bottom of the unit.
 Cleaning the unit is very easy as well because of the quartz heating chamber and can be cleaned with a Zeus Grime stick or 99% alcohol and a q-tip.

 The Linx Gaia is a perfect companion for its wax pen brother, the Hypnos Zero, bringing together eloquence and performance.
-It offers users a unique, all quartz heating chamber to deliver a smooth and flavorful conduction/convection hybrid vapor experience.
+It offers users a unique, all quartz heating chamber and mouthpiece screen to deliver a smooth and flavorful conduction/convection hybrid vapor experience.